avaneev/prvhash/README.md

 further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

+## The Stalled State of the Hash Function ##

+If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash` and at the same time all `lcg` values will be equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled
+state: the hash function will produce the same hash value.
+This may happen if a precisely-crafted message is created.
+Various other very rare combinations of entropy input may also produce a stalled state.

+To avoid stalled state, only the lower part of the `lcg` should be augmented: this obviously offers a lot less control over the internal state of the core hash function.
+However, this has a hashing speed impact, so `PRVHASH64` and `PRVHASH64_64M` should not be used at all, or not used without a seed, in cases when an external collision attack is possible.

+PRVHASH64S, however, uses a "padding" PRNG to avoid turning function's state into a stalled state.

+This does not affect PRNG usage of the core hash function, when `lcg` is never augmented.

 ## Method's Philosophy ##

 Any external entropy (message) that enters this PRNG system acts as a